Posted by Lee Aase (@leeaase) · Jun 13, 2013

-The Social Media Fellows Program is the next step after Social Media Residency, with the goal of moving from learning about social media in health care to actively applying these revolutionary tools.
+The Social Media Fellows Program is the next step after completing a Social Media Residency.
+Participants receive Social Media Fellow designation by demonstrating the active, actionable application of social media in health care environments/situations.

-Those demonstrating significant mentorship and teaching commitments within the Social Media Health Network also may receive Gold Fellow designation, apart from presentation or publication.
-Click here when you are ready to apply for Gold Fellow status.
+Fellows demonstrating significant engagement within the Network may be eligible for Gold Fellow designation apart from presentation or publication.
+Click here when you're ready to apply for Gold Fellow status.

-Platinum Fellow designation is conferred by nomination rather than application.
-It represents the highest level of community involvement, engagement and contribution.
-To be eligible for nomination, a candidate must be a Gold Fellow or have served as a member of the Mayo Clinic Center for Social Media Advisory Board.
+Platinum Fellow designation, representing the highest level of community involvement, engagement and contribution, is conferred by nomination.
+To be eligible, a candidate must be a Gold Fellow or have served as a member of the Mayo Clinic Center for Social Media Advisory Board.

-The Social Media Fellows Program is available to Social Media Health Network members in good standing who have completed Social Media Residency.
-If you are not a Network member, see this page for information on how your organization can join.
-If you haven't completed Social Media Residency, see the listing of upcoming course offerings.
+The Social Media Fellows Program is available to Network members in good standing who have completed Social Media Residency.
+If you're not already Network member, see this page for information about how your organization can join.
+If you haven't completed Social Media Residency, see the list of upcoming Residency programs.